tszyanalau/kanban-board/README.md

 ## Scripts

-Inside this project, you can run some built-in commands:
+Inside this project, you can run the following built-in commands:

 ##### `npm start`